CO2 emissions, overview

 The estimated CO2 emissions are an initial calculation of the CO2 emissions of the order and the calculation is based on the information available at the time the customer places the order.

-The image shows estimated CO2 emissions on the order page of the customer web.
+The image shows the estimated CO2 emissions on the order page of the customer web.

 • The shipment’s calculated CO2 emissions.